 Major and Minor

 Laura Lane, chair

-Director of choral activities; voice, conducting, music history
+Director of choral activities; voice, conducting, music history and culture

 Director of jazz studies; music history and culture

 Artistic Director/Conductor, Knox-Galesburg Symphony; theory, music history, composition, songwriting